When To Use FREE Sunshine Instead Of Kitchen Appliances

 • Heat from oven transfers to inside space,

-Brewing Sun Tea
+Brewing Sun Tea For Free Outside

 I fill a large repurposed picante sauce jar with water and add a tea bag, then set it in the sun for a few hours.
 And there ya go – Sun Tea brewed using only the power of the sun.

-And there’s no plastic to throw away or recycle like other drink options often have.
-My sun tea jar is simply washed & put in standby waiting to be used again and again.
+There’s no plastic to throw away or recycle like other drink options.
+My sun tea jar is simply washed & put away, waiting to be used again.
+The tea bag is put into the compost bucket.
+It makes my crunchy-green heart happy.

 NOTE: Some say if there are ‘toxins’ in the tea leaves that only boiling them will destroy those toxins.
 So if you have any concerns, skip the sun tea and opt for brewing it with boiling water instead.